MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/g-security-governance-and-compliance.md

 - Requirements surrounding the use customer managed keys for native encryption mechanisms such as Storage Service Encryption (SSE).

-***Design Recommendations***
+***Design recommendations***

 - Use a federated Key Vault model to avoid transaction scale limits.

 - Provision KV with the Soft Delete and Purge Policies enabled.

-- Limit authorization to permanently delete keys, secrets and certificates to specialized custom AAD roles.
+- Limit authorization to permanently delete keys, secrets, and certificates to specialized custom AAD roles.

-- Automate the certificate management and renewal process with public Certificate Authorities.
+- Automate the certificate management and renewal process with public certificate authorities.

 - Establish an automated process for key and certificate rotation.

-- Use Log Analytics to audit key, certificate, and secret usage within each Key Vault.
+- Use log analytics to audit key, certificate, and secret usage within each Key Vault.

 - Delegate Key Vault instantiation and privileged access, using Azure Policy to enforce a consistent compliant configuration.